 RPA implementation is pretty straightforward if you have a clear and detailed roadmap.
-Here we provide you that roadmap:
+As you can see above, most RPA deployments including time required to configure, test, and launch automations into production takes less than 2 months.

 Select impactful yet easy to automate processes

-1- To maximize impact of RPA, identify impactful processes.
+1- To maximize impact of RPA, identify processes that will yield the greatest benefits when automated.
 These processes tend to be

 - Impacting both cost and revenues: Most impactful processes are expensive and touch customers.
 For example quote-to-cash can be expensive if pricing rules are not clear and its speed and effectiveness can definitely make or break a sale.
 Such processes are good candidates for RPA if they can be automated.